 There are two kinds of dental numbing injections (Local Dental Anesthesia).
-A block injection will numb a broad but specific area of the mouth, and an infiltration injection will numb a smaller portion, such as a tooth that will need a filling.
-Both types of dental numbing are forms of local anesthesia and are administered by a dental professional when necessary are a part of our advanced dental care.
-In both cases, the injections are typically given in the patient’s gums.
+A block injection will numb a broad area of the mouth, and an infiltration injection will numb a smaller portion, such as a tooth that will need a filling.
+Both types of dental numbing are forms of local anesthesia and are administered by a dental professional when necessary as a part of our advanced dental care.
+In both cases, the pain management injections are typically given in the patient’s gums.

 Dental numbing is different from sedation dentistry or conscious sedation, which involve a different form of sedative that is a broader form of anesthetic.
 Sedation dentistry is used when the patient feels a lot of dental anxiety around their dental health, dental procedures, or getting a numbing shot in their gums.

 If you have any questions or concerns about getting your mouth numb at the dentist, contact our dentistry staff to ask more detailed questions.
 Our team of professional dentists can help craft the perfect smile and help you feel at ease if you’re nervous about getting your mouth numb at the dentist.

 What to Expect When Getting Your Mouth Numb at the Dentist

 If you need local anesthesia for your dental treatment, for tooth extractions, fillings, or other oral surgery, the first step is to dry part of your mouth with air or cotton.

 Then the dentist will swab the area with a lidocaine gel to numb the skin.
 When the dentist slowly injects the dental syringe of local anesthetic, most people don’t feel the needle.
 Instead, the slight sting most patients feel is the sensation of the anesthetic moving into the tissue and anesthetizing the nerve.